JohnPaulinePineda/Portfolio_Project_44/docs/index.md

 ##################################
 # Formulating the confusion matrix
 # for CNN with no regularization
-# on the validation set
+# on the internal validation set
 ##################################
 CMatrix = pd.DataFrame(confusion_matrix(model_nr_y_true, model_nr_predictions), columns=classes, index =classes)

 ##################################
 # Plotting the confusion matrix
 # for CNN with no regularization
-# on the validation set
+# on the internal validation set
 ##################################
 plt.figure(figsize=(10, 6))
 ax = sns.heatmap(CMatrix, annot = True, fmt = 'g' ,vmin = 0, vmax = 250,cmap = 'icefire')